-How many times have you heard from your mothers and grandmothers, “Do not go out without a hat, you will catch a cold”, or “Do not read in the dark, you will impair your eyes”.
-Although these advices are well-intentioned, in fact, science has proven that they are nothing more than a myth.
-Here are Top 10 prejudices and myths about our body:
+How many times have you heard from your mother and grandmother, “Do not go out without a hat, you will catch a cold”, or “Do not read in the dark, you will get your eyesight impaired”.
+Although these pieces of advice are well-intentioned, in fact, science has proven that they are nothing more than myths about the human body.

 1. If you touch a toad, you’ll get warts

 Warts are caused by a virus in people known as the human papillomavirus.
 It cannot be transmitted from animals, and certainly not from toads, whose bumps are glands, not warts.

 2. You must not wake a sleepwalker